Ljuta (Dindolka): Geography

-The Ljuta river forms a cca 30km long valley squeezed between Treskavica and Visočica, southeast from Sarajevo.
+The Ljuta river forms a cca 30 km long valley squeezed between Treskavica and Visočica, southeast from Sarajevo.

 Protection

 Bosnia and Herzegovina on several occasions, since 1998, was preparing to establish a large national park which, according to developed but never operationalized plans, would comprise the entire region of Gornja Neretva (Upper Neretva), including region between the Rakitnica and the Ljuta rivers.